ahmetb/cloud-run-faq/README.md

 [AWS Fargate](https://aws.amazon.com/fargate/) and Cloud Run both let you run containers without managing the underlying infrastructure.

-Fargate can run a wide range of container workloads, including but not limited to HTTP servers, background or long running tasks.
-It can give you a publicly accessible endpoint after deploying your application.
-Fargate can autoscale based on CPU, memory and any additional metric as defined by your application.
+- Fargate can run a wide range of container workloads, including but not limited to HTTP servers, background or long running tasks.
+- Fargate requires an ECS cluster to run tasks on.
+This cluster doesn't expose the underlying VM infrastructure to you.
+However, while using Fargate, you still need to configure infrastructure aspects like VPCs, subnets, load balancers, auto-scaling, health checks and service discovery.
+- Fargate also has a fairly more complex resource model than Cloud Run, it doesn't allow request-based autoscaling, scale-to-zero, concurrency control, and it exposes container instances and their lifecycle to you.

 Cloud Run is a standalone compute platform, abstracting cluster management and focusing on fast automatic scaling.
 Cloud Run supports running only HTTP servers, and therefore can do request-aware autoscaling, as well as scale-to-zero.

-Therefore, the pricing model is different.
-On Cloud Run, you only pay while a request is being handled.
+The pricing model is also different:

+- On Cloud Run, you only pay while a request is being handled.
+- On AWS Fargate, you pay for CPU/memory while containers are running, and since Fargate doesn't support scale-to-zero, a service receiving no traffic will still incur costs.

 ### How does it compare to Azure Container Instances?